The Most Common Debilitating Content Marketing Mistakes

 3. Lack of Statistical Proof

 Content marketing is more than simply writing words.
 The lack of including images or statistical proof is one of the gravest and most debilitating mistakes.
 We can all agree that reading thousands of words can be incredibly boring.
-Through including statistical and visual proof, it may just be enough to capture the attention of potential consumers.
+By including statistical and visual proof, it may just be enough to capture the attention of potential consumers.
 Remember consumers like data and proof – use it to your advantage!

 4. No Appeal